-The West Yorkshire and Harrogate Cancer Alliance has joined forces with innovators and clinicians to support the introduction of new technology and new ways of working which will help to support the delivery of cancer services during the Covid pandemic and beyond.
+West Yorkshire and Harrogate Cancer Alliance works with innovators and clinicians to implement new technology and new ways of working which help to support the transformation and delivery of cancer services, improving clinical outcomes and improving patient experience.

 There is a particular focus on improving early diagnosis through risk assessment and new diagnostic techniques.

 The PinPoint Test is a decision support tool for clinicians, a blood test which can be used for patients on an urgent referral/two week wait pathway to determine the probability of them having cancer.